 Phase I Multiple Dose BMS Antibody Treatment

 In collaboration with Bristol-Myers Squibb, Dr. Litvan is recruiting for a clinical trial to evaluate whether multiple doses of an investigational drug called BMS-986168 given intravenously over a course of about 6 months is safe and well-tolerated in subjects with PSP.
 BMS-986168 is an immunotherapy (antibody) drug designed to bind to and remove the free eTau (extracellular tau), which is believed to build up to abnormally high levels in the brains of subjects with PSP.
 Patients with PSP between 50 - 85 years of age who are able to walk with minimal assistance, willing to undergo 3 lumbar punctures (LPs) and 3 MRI scans, and have an available study partner may be eligible for this study.
 This study has open label extension continuation (not placebo-controlled) study available for patients after completion of the initial study.
-For more information on this study, please contact (858) 822-MOVE or email email@example.com.
+For more information on this study, please contact Cindy Lawrence at 858-246-2537 or firstname.lastname@example.org.

 Enrollment on hold